 Waliha Gani is a student at James Madison University, majoring in International Affairs with a minor in Middle Eastern Communities and Migrations.
 Gani is the current president of James Madison University's Muslim Student Association.
 Born in Rawalpindi, Pakistan, Gani came to the United States at the age of eight in 1999, and she and her family have resided in Northern Virginia for the past 10 years.
 Gani’s ultimate goal in life is, “To serve others.”

-Jesse Bethke Gomez is Metropolitan State University Advancement Vice President and Executive Director of the Metropolitan State University Foundation in St. Paul.
-Prior to that, he served as president of Comunidades Latinas Unidas En Servicio (CLUES), a leading provider of behavioral health and human services for Minnesota’s Latino population and among the Top 25 Hispanic non-profit agencies in America (Hispanic Business Magazine 2007).
-Gomez’ professional experience includes clinical system redesign for healthcare, business consultancy for international business, government, education, non-profit and private companies, advanced executive leadership development, international relations, health & human service administration, and fundraising, where he has raised over $50,000,000.
-Gomez is among the “100 Most Influential Healthcare Leaders in Minnesota” (MN Physicians Publication Sept, 2008), and the first Minnesota recipient of the Reconocimiento Ohtli Recognition from the Country of Mexico (2006).
-He is a national Kellogg Fellow, an alumnus from the University of North Carolina–Chapel Hill as an Emerging Leader in Public Health, an alumnus from the Minnesota Executive Program for Advance Strategic Leadership from the Carlson School of Management, University of Minnesota, and a Presidential Scholar Recipient from Elizabeth Dole, then President of the American National Red Cross.
-Gomez trained with international leaders Tor Dahl, Chairman Emeritus of the World Confederation of the Productivity Sciences, and Dr. Edwards Deming.
-He holds a Masters of Management & Administration degree from Metropolitan State University, where he was Alumnus of the Year in 2008, and a Bachelor of Arts degree from the University of Minnesota.
-He serves on the Board of Trustees of the University of Minnesota Amplatz Children’s Hospital and has served on numerous Boards of Directors, including The Minneapolis Foundation and Blue Plus of Blue Cross and Blue Shield of Minnesota.
+Jesse Bethke Gomez has 19 years of executive experience, leading organizations in human services, University foundation, healthcare, health policy, employment, education, along with extensive senior executive leadership in business consulting, non-profit and University leadership.
+His book chapter describes his experience as president of Comunidades Latinas Unidas En Servicio (CLUES), a leading provider of behavioral health and human services for Minnesota’s Latino population and among the Top 25 Hispanic non-profit agencies in America (Hispanic Business Magazine 2007).
+Jesse currently serves as Executive Director for the Metropolitan Center for Independent Living, a major multi-million dollar non-profit organization serving the seven county area of metropolitan St. Paul.
+Jesse is among the “100 Most Influential Healthcare Leaders in Minnesota” (MN Physicians Publication Sept, 2008-2012), and the first Minnesota recipient of the Reconocimiento Ohtli Recognition from the Country of Mexico (2006).
+In 2011, he was one of 100 leaders who participated in the first Hispanic Policy Summit held by The White House.
+Jesse is a national Kellogg Fellow, an alumnus from the University of North Carolina–Chapel Hill as an Emerging Leader in Public Health, an alumnus from the Minnesota Executive Program for Advance Strategic Leadership from the Carlson School of Management, University of Minnesota, and a Presidential Scholar Recipient from Elizabeth Dole, then President of the American National Red Cross.
+He holds a Masters of Management & Administration degree specializing in Strategic Leadership from Metropolitan State University, where he was Alumnus of the Year in 2008; and a Bachelor of Arts degree from the University of Minnesota.
 Gomez also has composed and arranged a music score for orchestra entitled “Mi Vida Amor!”
 Jesse lives with his wife Raquel in Woodbury, Minnesota.

 Debra Fulcher is an educational consultant for the Office for Children where she co-coordinates the School Readiness Teams in Fairfax County at eight elementary schools.
 As co-coordinator, Debra is involved in the creation of the collaborative model, as well as facilitating and documenting the work of the teams.
 Debra serves as the Local Coordinator for the Virginia Star Quality Initiative in the Fairfax Coalition.
 Debra is a part-time faculty member in the Graduate School of Education at George Mason University where she teaches early literacy and assessment and supervises interns working toward a Master's of Education and/or licensure in Pk-3.
 She serves as an advisor to early childhood education and special education graduate students.
 Debra worked for more than 30 years in Fairfax County Public Schools as an early childhood teacher and administrator.
 She served as the Coordinator of the Early Childhood and Family Services department where she served as the director of Early Head Start in addition to developing early childhood curriculum, assessments and staff development for teachers and schools.
 Debra and her husband, Terry, live in Herndon where they raised their daughter, Lindsay and continue to remain active in the community.